isaiahcmichael/Ollanect/updates.md

 Added "This file is part of Ollanect." to every file that didn't have it already.

+Added -s and --server option/flag to Ollanect.
+This allows the user to change the server that Ollanect connects to.
+When using the flag, the serverInfo file will not be read.

 See [Ollanect Main Branch](https://github.com/isaiahcmichael/Ollanect/tree/main) for files.

 ## v0.2.0